 After three countries and some of Brazils finest liquor, clean up and head to Leticia’s best restaurant, Tierra Amazonicas.
 It’s the Amazon, you’re having Piranha.
 Yes, the same fish that is portrayed by Hollywood as the human, flesh eating monster.

-Just arrived from Manaus or Iquitos and heading back to Bogota after your day in Leticia?
-Find out what you can expect from Colombia’s capital, Bogota below:
+Just arrived from Manaus or Iquitos?
+Heading back to Bogota?
+Find out what you can expect while Backpacking Bogota

 Thanks for everyone who stops by to read or just check out some of the pictures from the trip.
 If you want more updated pictures or live look into the trip, you can always stay more up to day on Instagram (@errythang_19)